Homan13/shell-scripting/README.md

 * **Kevin Homan**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Coming Soon

 ## Acknowledgment

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
-**Heyan Maurya** - [Script to install LAMP & WordPress on Ubuntu 20.04 LTS server quickly with one command](https://www.how2shout.com/linux/script-to-install-lamp-wordpress-on-ubuntu-20-04-lts-server-quickly-with-one-command/) - Inspiration behind the Wordpress installation script
+* **Heyan Maurya** - [Script to install LAMP & WordPress on Ubuntu 20.04 LTS server quickly with one command](https://www.how2shout.com/linux/script-to-install-lamp-wordpress-on-ubuntu-20-04-lts-server-quickly-with-one-command/) - Inspiration behind the Wordpress installation script
-[How to Install Drupal 9 CMS on Ubuntu 20.04](https://linuxhostsupport.com/blog/how-to-install-drupal-9-cms-on-ubuntu-20-04/) - Inspiration behind the Drupal installation script
+* [How to Install Drupal 9 CMS on Ubuntu 20.04](https://linuxhostsupport.com/blog/how-to-install-drupal-9-cms-on-ubuntu-20-04/) - Inspiration behind the Drupal installation script
-**Billie Thompson** - [PurpleBooth](https://github.com/PurpleBooth) - Inspiration for the README layout you see here
+* **Billie Thompson** - [PurpleBooth](https://github.com/PurpleBooth) - Inspiration for the README layout you see here